waldronlab/BugSigDB/README.md

 The [LocalSettings.php](https://www.mediawiki.org/wiki/Manual:LocalSettings.php) is divided into three parts:
 - LocalSettings.php will be created automatically upon container startup, contains settings specific to the MediaWiki installed instance such as database connection, [$wgSecretKey](https://www.mediawiki.org/wiki/Manual:$wgSecretKey) and etc. **Should not be changed**
 - DockerSettings.php contains settings specific to the released containers such as database server name, path to programs, installed extensions, etc. **Should be changed if you make changes to the containers only**
-- CustomSettings.php - contains user defined settings such as user rights, extensions settings and etc. **You should make changes there**.
+- CustomSettings.php - contains user-defined settings such as user rights, extensions settings and etc. **For any required customizations, make changes there**.
 `CustomSettings.php` placed in folder `_resources` And will be copied to the container during build

 ## Data (images, database)

-Data like uploaded images and the database files stored in the `_data` directory Docker containers write files to these directories using internal users; most likely you cannot change/remove these directories until you change permissions
+Data, like uploaded images and the database files are stored in the `_data` directory.
+Docker containers write files to these directories using internal users; most likely you cannot change/remove these directories until you change the permissions.

 ## Log files

-Log files stored in `_logs` directory
+Log files arestored in the `_logs` directory.

 ## Keeping up to date